-Cost estimates expressed at projected price levels at the date of the estimate are discounted using a rate of 4.59% in 2021 and rate of 2.84% in 2020 to take into account the timing of payments.
+Cost estimates expressed at projected price levels at the date of the estimate are discounted using a rate of 7.13% and 4.59% as of December 31, 2022 and 2021, respectively, to take into account the timing of payments.
 Each year, the provision is increased to reflect the accretion of discount and to accrue an estimate for the effects of inflation, with charges being recognized as accretion expense (see Note 17).